WebAssembly/design/Modules.md

 ## Module start function

-If the module has a start node defined, the function it refers should be called by the loader after the instance is initialized and before the exported functions are called.
+If the module has a start node defined, the function it refers should be called by the loader after the instance is initialized, including its Memory and Table though Data and Element sections, and before the exported functions are callable.

 * The start function must not take any arguments or return anything
-* The function is identified by [function index](#function-index-space) and can also be exported
+* The function is identified by [function index](#function-index-space), can be an import, and can also be exported
 * There can only be at most one start node per module

 For example, a start node in a module will be: